 Criterion-Referenced Scoring Compares Performance to a Standard

 The ABR uses criterion-referenced scoring on all its computer-based exams, as do many healthcare certification and licensure testing programs.
-This article provides an overview of this scoring method and how it differs from other methods.

 What is it?

 There are generally two types of scoring for standardized tests: norm-referenced and criterion-referenced.
 You may be familiar with norm-referenced scoring from widely used exams for college entrance (e.g., SAT, GRE, etc.) or IQ tests (e.g., Wechsler Intelligence Scale for Children [WISC]).
 This type of scoring shows how well a test-taker performed in relationship to other test-takers.
 Norm-referenced scoring allows us to answer, “How did this test-taker do compared to others?” through reporting scores as percentiles, stanines, or normal curve equivalents.
 Norms are established so that 25% of test-takers will score in the bottom 25th percentile, 50% below the 50th percentile, 75% below the 75th percentile, and so on (see Figure 1).